MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/global-inventory-accounting/global-inventory-accounting-ledger.md

 [!include [banner](../includes/banner.md)]

-As for financial ledgers, there is a separate ledger for Global Inventory Accounting.
-The system processes each inventory-related transaction that is entered in the linked legal entity.
+Global Inventory Accounting has its own set of ledgers.
+Each time an inventory-related transaction is processed for a relevant legal entity, the system can account for that transaction in any number of Global Inventory Accounting ledgers, as required.

 A ledger is a register of debit and credit measures.
 These measures are classified by using cost elements and subledger accounts.
 A Global Inventory Accounting ledger is defined by its combination of a currency, a calendar, a convention, and an association with a legal entity.

-To set up your Global Inventory Accounting ledgers, go to **Cost management \> Cost accounting service> Setup \> Cost accounting ledgers**.
+To set up your Global Inventory Accounting ledgers, go to **Global inventory accounting \> Setup \> Global inventory accounting ledgers**.
 For each ledger, set the following fields:

 - **Name** – Enter the name of the ledger.
 - **Description** – Enter a description of the ledger.